“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 into words, you transcend and you’re so relieved.
 You think, oh god I’m going to write books and make art

-and whatever else my soul can master, I don’t want this conflict.
-Up and
+and whatever else my soul can master, I don’t want this conflict

 out of conflict it is for a spiritual person.